mshi01/web102_top_news_v2/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-- Some news images could not be shown, I tried to add a placeholder image in this case, but it seems not working.
+- Certain news images fail to load.
+I implemented a placeholder image to handle such cases, but it appears the solution isn’t functioning as intended.

 ## License